Lucas Duda

-Lucas Christopher Duda (born February 3, 1986) is an American former professional baseball first baseman who played most of his Major League Baseball career for the New York Mets.
+Lucas Christopher Duda (born February 3, 1986) is an American former professional baseball first baseman and outfielder.
+He played in Major League Baseball (MLB) from 2010 to 2019 for the New York Mets, Tampa Bay Rays, Atlanta Braves, and Kansas City Royals.
 He was the starting first baseman for the 2015 Mets team that won the National League pennant, and led the team in games played during the 2010s.

-He also played for the Tampa Bay Rays, Atlanta Braves and Kansas City Royals.
-He made his MLB debut in 2010 for the Mets.
 Prior to playing professionally, Duda attended the University of Southern California (USC) and played college baseball for the USC Trojans.

 Early life

 Duda was born in Fontana, California, on February 3, 1986, to David and Eleanor Duda.
 He attended Arlington High School in Riverside, California.
 Duda then enrolled in the University of Southern California (USC), where he played college baseball for the USC Trojans baseball team from 2005 through 2007.
 Duda played 143 games for the Trojans, hitting 11 home runs, with 81 runs batted in, and a .275 batting average.
+In 2006, Duda played summer league baseball for the Alexandria Beetles of the Northwoods League.